QueYork/CAGED/README.md

 This is the PyTorch implementation for the paper:

-> Causality-aware Graph Aggregation Weight Estimator for Popularity Debiasing in Top-K Recommendation
+> Yue Que, Yingyi Zhang, Xiangyu Zhao, Chen Ma (2025).
+Causality-aware Graph Aggregation Weight Estimator for Popularity Debiasing in Top-K Recommendation.
+In CIKM'25, Seoul, Korea, Nov 10-14, 2025.
+[Paper link](https://arxiv.org/abs/2510.04502).

 ## To Start With